ccrash/ChargeFinder2/README.md

 ```

 # Features
-* Displays the open chargers available in your area based on your position
+* Displays the open chargers available in your area based on your position.
-* Move the location of the map to refresh and display the charger in that area
+* Move the location of the map to refresh and display the chargers in that area.
-* List of chargers displayed at the bottom of the map inside a BottomSheet component
+* The list of chargers is displayed at the bottom of the map inside a BottomSheet component.
-* Clicking on the list selects the relative marker in the map
+* Clicking on the list selects the relative marker on the map.
-* If the list is fully expanded redirects straight to the details page
+* If the list is fully expanded, it redirects straight to the details page.
-* If charging your vehicle you can not leave the detils page till you stop charging
+* If charging your vehicle, you cannot leave the details page until you stop charging.
-* Supports both IOS and Android
+* Supports both iOS and Android.

-# If it was a professional app I would
+# If it were a professional app I would
-* Integrate a state management library to manage different users/cars and save the app's state
+* Integrate a state management library to manage different users/cars and save the app's state.
-* Cache retrieved data and history to be available also offline
+* Cache retrieved data and history to be available offline as well.
-* Implement more tests to ensure every component is working correctly
+* Implement more tests to ensure every component is working correctly.
-* Replace every string with an i18n alias to support different languages
+* Replace every string with an i18n alias to support different languages.
-* Improve the Details page to show more details about the charger in a nicer layout
+* Improve the Details page to show more details about the charger in a nicer layout.
-* Improve the layout and define classes/alias to keep the design persistent and simplify theme management
+* Improve the layout and define classes/aliases to keep the design consistent and simplify theme management.
-* Add alias definitions to simplify the path in imports
+* Add alias definitions to simplify the path in imports.
-* More robust error handling should be added to handle various edge cases
+* Add more robust error handling to handle various edge cases.
-* Implement authentication for the backend API
+* Implement authentication for the backend API.
-* Encode the key file so that it's not readable decompiling the final app (possibly move the key on the backend)
+* Encode the key file so that it is not readable by decompiling the final app (possibly move the key to the backend).

 # Change Log
-* Login screen to set Username and Car ID dynamically
+* Login screen to set Username and Car ID dynamically.
-* Chargers list integrated in a BottomSheet on the Map page
+* Chargers list integrated into a BottomSheet on the Map page.
-* Style definition in the component file instead of separate files
+* Style definition in the component file instead of separate files.
-* Improved layout
+* Improved layout.
-* Removed Redux and Axios integration to simplify the code
+* Removed Redux and Axios integration to simplify the code.